uheerme/looset-landing/index.md

     content-color: var(--content-color)
     background-color: ''
   col_1:
-    content: The problem is when we are facing a big codebase that we don't know, it would be great if every project is split well in modules, have good documentation, tests and functions and variables are named accordingly with the domain entities, but this is not always true.
+    content: The problem is that when we are facing a big codebase which we don't know, it would be great if every project was split well into modules, had good documentation, a lot of tests, and its functions and variables were named accordingly with the domain entities, but this is not always true.
     headline: Source Code is rarely clean
     headline-color: var(--headline-color)